Avondale School (Cooranbong): Community service

 Avondale provides many extracurricular opportunities for service.
 The annual StormCo trips to remote towns, the concert band and choir visits to small churches and the annual charity contributions to valued causes, provide opportunities to serve the community.

 During November, Avondale school gives outgoing Year 12 students an opportunity to conclude their final year with an international service project called "Rokforce".
 The team is made up of students, teachers and parents who travel to foreign countries at their own expense to help poor communities.

 The 2009 Avondale Schoolies Rokforce (ASR) have untaken a $20,000 project in the Cambodian Wat Preah Yesu Orphanage.
 The orphanage has major needs and ASR have elected to build a media room, run outreach programs and interact with the children in a number of fun ways.

-Academics

-Avondale School performs well above average in state examinations.